|Birthname||Geoffrey Thomas Leslie Ashe|

 |born on||29 March 1923 at 22:15 (= 10:15 PM )|

 British cultural historian, popular writer and lecturer on British history and Arthurian mythology.

 He was born in London, spent several years in Canada, went to the University of British Columbia in Vancouver and then came to Cambridge to study English.
 His historical knowledge was acquired over the years.
 He had some industrial jobs and lectured on "Management Studies" at the London Polytechnic School, but writing about and researching the occult became his passion.
-Later in his career he made his job it.
+Later in his career he made this his job.

 He debuted as a writer with "The Tale of the Tub: A Survey of the Art of Bathing Through the Ages" (London, 1950).
-In 1957 appeared his first work on the King Arthur legend: "King Arthur's Avalon: The Story of Glastonbury".
-This influential post-war book revived the interest in King Arthur and the Dark Ages by focusing on the medieval notion of Gerald of Wales (King Arthur's Burial Cross), that he was buried in the grounds of Glastonbury Abbey.
-Ashe was inspired by G. K. Chesterton's "Short History of England" and relentlessly delved into the seemingly buried into the - then being seen as just Pagan mythology - historical roots of the Arthur Legend.
+In 1957 his first work appeared on the King Arthur legend: "King Arthur's Avalon: The Story of Glastonbury".
+This influential post-war book revived the interest in King Arthur and the Dark Ages by focusing on the medieval notion that Gerald of Wales (King Arthur's Burial Cross), that he was buried in the grounds of Glastonbury Abbey.
+Ashe was inspired by G. K. Chesterton's "Short History of England" and relentlessly delved into the seemingly buried into the - then being seen as just Pagan mythology - historical roots of the Arthurian Legend.

 In 2012 Ashe was appointed as a Member of the Order of the British Empire (MBE) for his services to cultural heritage.

 - associate relationship with Koppejan, Helene (born 20 August 1927).
 Notes: The Library of Avalon: history

 - compare to chart of Koppejan, Willem (born 19 August 1913).
 Notes: Both were fascinated by the spitiual effects of Glastonbury.